Summary

 Service and maintenance | Cost | Score |

-The DS 3 is a very affordable car to own and run, according to whole-life cost numbers provided exclusively to The Car Expert by our data partner, Clear Vehicle Data.
+The DS 3 is a relatively affordable car to own and run, according to whole-life cost numbers provided exclusively to The Car Expert by our data partner, Clear Vehicle Data.

 Independent vehicle theft and security ratings from Thatcham Research